 Dealing with Badmouthing from a Co-Parent

 It's painful to find out that someone has been saying bad things about you behind your back.
-It can make you feel like you've had your dignity swiped from you, and now you have to damage control that which may not have otherwise been necessary.
+Badmouthing can make you feel like you've had your dignity swiped from you.
+You may feel like doing damage control that may not be productive.

 Divorce and separation can often leave those involved feeling hostile and resentful, so it is not uncommon to find one or both people involved in badmouthing their ex-spouse behind their back.